PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 - Brightness/volume shortcut keys and Keyboard backlight control
   - To use [ROG-HID](https://github.com/black-dragon74/ROG-HID) control, you need to disable SIP (System Integrity Protection) for this software
 - S3 Sleep
-  - Wake up using the keyboard or power button
+  - To wake up, use the power button or open the lid of the laptop.

 ### Not Working&Problem